Whipped Lingonberry Semolina Porridge – Easy breakfast

 Ingredients

-- 4 dl lingonberries
+- 240 g lingonberries

 - pinch of salt

-- 1/2 dl wheat semolina
+- 35 g wheat semolina

 Instructions

-- Take the pot from the heat and carefully mix the berries, water and sugar.
-Keep the cutter head underneath the surface so as not to splash around the hot mixture!
+Take the pot from the heat and carefully mix the berries, water, and sugar.
+Immerse well the cutter head of the hand mixer so as not to splash around the hot mixture.
 Mix until smooth.
-If you want to sieve the mixture pour it through a sieve into a heat-resistant container, rinse the pot and pour the mixture back in.
-Be careful with pouring the hot liquid so as not to burn yourself!

-- Return to the stove and bring to a boil.
-By the time the mixture boils again start whisking slowly.
+Return to the stove and bring to a boil.
+By the time the mixture boils again take the whisk and start whisking slowly.
 When you have a constant swirl pour slowly the semolinas in.
-Let simmer 10-15 minutes on a medium heat and stir occasionally.
-Remove from the heat and let it cool.
+When stirring constantly while pouring the semolina it will not be stuck on the bottom of the pot.
+Switch to medium-low heat and cook for 10-15 minutes stirring occasionally.

-Pour the porridge into a high container with the lid and place it in the fridge to cool overnight.
-Before serving whisk vigorously with the whisk head of the immersion blender until the porridge is fluffy and changes the colour to a slightly lighter shade of pink.
+Before serving, whisk vigorously with the whisk head of the immersion blender until the porridge is fluffy and changes color to a slightly lighter shade of pink to obtain the perfect texture.

 Serving